codecraftingtools/codecraftingtools.github.io/src/design.rst

   operating system.

 Hierarchic Design
-  Multiple components can be instantiated and connected together in the context of a specific run-time environment to construct higher-level components and applications.
+  Multiple components can be instantiated and their inputs and outputs connected together in the context of a specific run-time environment to construct higher-level components and applications.

 Application Executive
-  Common application-level functionality, such as command-line option and input-file processing, component configuration and initialization, and application termination may be handled by a generalized or domain-specific application executive.
+  Common application-level functionality, such as command-line option and input file processing, component configuration and initialization, and application termination may be handled by a generalized or domain-specific application executive.